 During the course of World War I and II, doctors and nurses started paying attention to the physical effects that music, which was played by volunteer musicians at the time, had on wounded soldiers.
-Observations of significant changes in blood pressure and heart rate of soldiers who were engaged in either music making or music listening during their treatments sparked the curiosity of medical researchers and the birth of the field of music therapy.
+Observations of significant changes in blood pressure and heart rate of soldiers who were engaged in either music making or listening during their treatments sparked the curiosity of medical researchers.
+It also sparked the birth of the field of music therapy.

 Since then, thousands of scientific articles have been written on the effects of music and music therapy on a wide range of human-related phenomena.
-Popular writers such as Oliver Sacks (author of “Musicophilia”) and Daniel Levitin (author of “This is your brain on Music”) have dedicated hundreds of pages to explain the fascinating relationship between music and the brain and countless others continue to expand the growing body of research to better understand ways to harness that powerful relationship to improve people’s lives.
+Popular writers such as Oliver Sacks (author of “Musicophilia”) and Daniel Levitin (author of “This Is Your Brain on Music”) have dedicated hundreds of pages to explain the fascinating relationship between music and the brain.
+Countless others continue to expand the growing body of research to better understand ways to harness that powerful relationship to improve people’s lives.

 A curious physical phenomenon known as entrainment lies at the core of many applications of music as a form of treatment.
-Entrainment, to put it simply, is the phenomenon by which two systems, moving in independent cycles will synchronize with each other and eventually match their inner rhythms.
-Here’s an example of the word used in a sentence: You entrain to Michael Jackson’s “Beat it” when you bob your head back and forth to the rhythm funky Bassline.
-Your heart rate and blood pressure will tend to entrain to the qualities of the music that you listen to (I.e. the faster the music, the faster your heart rate will get)
+Entrainment, to put it simply, is the phenomenon by which two systems, moving in independent cycles, will synchronize with each other and eventually match their inner rhythms.
+Here’s an example of the word used in a sentence: You entrain to Michael Jackson’s “Beat it” when you bob your head back and forth to the funky bassline.
+Your heart rate and blood pressure will tend to entrain to the qualities of the music that you listen to (i.e. the faster the music, the faster your heart rate will get)